Enhancing End Stage Renal Disease Outcome Prediction: A Multi-Sourced Data-Driven Approach: Conclusion

 \section{Conclusion}

-As multiple sources of patient-level healthcare data continue to get integrated and analyzed in large data repositories and cloud computing platforms, this study presents an insightful illustrative approach for predicting ESRD outcome in CKD patients by integrating clinical and claims data with advanced machine learning and deep learning methods.
-Our results demonstrate that this combined data strategy significantly improves prediction accuracy, offering a more holistic understanding of CKD progression.
-Through explainable AI techniques such as SHAP analysis, we identified critical factors influencing predictions at both individual and cohort levels.
+This study demonstrates the effectiveness of integrating diverse healthcare data with advanced machine learning techniques to accurately predict ESRD in CKD patients.
+The combined-data approach substantially enhances predictive performance and provides deeper insights into disease progression.
+SHAP analysis and feature importance assessment highlighted key predictors at both individual and cohort levels.

-A key contribution of this work is the development of a framework that optimizes the observation window, balancing early detection with predictive accuracy to enhance clinical decision-making.
-The 24-month observation window was identified as the optimal period for maximizing prediction effectiveness while minimizing unnecessary interventions.
-Additionally, our assessment of the updated 2021 eGFR equation highlights an approach to health equity, contributing to fairer healthcare outcomes.
+A critical contribution of this work is a framework for optimizing observation windows, balancing early detection with prediction accuracy.
+We identified a 24-month observation window as optimal for maximizing predictive effectiveness while minimizing unnecessary interventions.
+Additionally, evaluating the updated 2021 eGFR equation supports efforts towards health equity and fairer clinical outcomes.

-Overall, this study advances chronic disease management by utilizing integrated data and innovative AI techniques, paving the way for more accurate, personalized, and equitable care in CKD management.
-These findings lay the groundwork for future research to refine predictive models and expand their application to other chronic diseases.
+Overall, this research advances CKD management through integrated data and innovative AI methodologies, setting the stage for personalized, equitable care and future applications in chronic disease prediction and management.